Can Diverticulitis cause back pain?

-Diverticulitis is a serious condition that can result in bothersome pelvic and lower back pain.
+Diverticulitis is a serious condition that could result in bothersome pelvic and lower back pain.

 To fully grasp why diverticulitis can lead to pelvic and low back pain, one must first understand what diverticulitis is and how it differs from diverticulosis.